gatling/gatling/src/docs/content/guides/dynatrace/index.md

 lastmod: 2021-04-20T18:30:56+02:00
 ---

-## Use Case

-While executing a load test from Gatling, each simulated HTTP request can be tagged with additional HTTP headers that contain test-transaction information (for example, script name, test step name, and virtual user ID).
-Dynatrace can analyze incoming HTTP headers, extract such contextual information from the header values, and tag the captured requests with request attributes.
-Request attributes enable you to filter your monitoring data based on defined tags.
+## Using Gatling and Dynatrace to capture request attributes

+Pass Gatling load test request attributes to Dynatrace using additional HTTP headers.
+Dynatrace can handle, extract, and tag information from incoming HTTP headers containing information such as:

+- script name,
+- test step name, and
+- virtual user ID.

+ You can then filter your monitoring data based on the defined tags.

+### Configure Dynatrace extraction rules

-You can use any (or multiple) HTTP headers or HTTP parameters to pass context information.
-The [extraction rules](https://docs.dynatrace.com/docs/platform-modules/applications-and-microservices/services/request-attributes/capture-request-attributes-based-on-web-request-data) can be configured via Settings > Server-side service monitoring > Request attributes.
+You can use any HTTP headers or HTTP parameters to pass contextual information.
+To configure the extraction rules in Dynatrace reference the [extraction rules](https://docs.dynatrace.com/docs/platform-modules/applications-and-microservices/services/request-attributes/capture-request-attributes-based-on-web-request-data) documentation.

+### Add contextual information to headers

-The header `x-dynatrace-test` is used in the following examples with the following set of key/value pairs for the header:
+The header `x-dynatrace-test` is used in the following example with the following set of key/value pairs for the header:
 | **Acronym** | **Full Term**            | **Description**                                                                                              |
 |-------------|--------------------------|--------------------------------------------------------------------------------------------------------------|
 | **VU**      | Virtual User ID          | A unique identifier for the virtual user who sent the request.                                               |